robert-westenberger/knowledgebase/webgl/lights.md

 **Lambertian reflections** are commonly used as a model for *diffuse reflections* ![reflections.png](/reflections.png)

 > **Light-Direction Vector**
-> A vector that starts on the surface and ends on the light source position of a particular piece of geometry.
+> A vector that starts on the surface and ends on the light source position, mapping the light's position to the surface of the geometry.